Computing & Networking Graduates

 My role allows me to work with the AWS Graduate program as an interviewer, trainer and mentor to incoming graduates and I help them progress in their career.

 I am a strong advocate for Women in Tech (WIT) & STEM.
-I attended the Institute’s Women in Engineering and Computing seminar where I spoke as a keynote speaker about my ongoing journey into IT.
+I attended the college’s Women in Engineering and Computing seminar where I spoke as a keynote speaker about my ongoing journey into IT.

 The unique blend of management and technology based modules allowed me to develop critical-thinking, communication and collaborative skills which are essential to work within the industry.
 Several of the projects I completed for my course have tied into real world examples of my career.
 I found one of the biggest challenges and the most worthwhile was my six month internship.
 During this time I was able to improve my practical skills, develop new areas of interest whilst helping me to decide which area I would like begin my career in IT.